Recovery Stretches • 8 Minutes

 You need all three — at different times

-Warm-up happens before the match.
-Dynamic, 5 minutes, raises body temperature and primes the nervous system.
-See our padel warm-up routine.
+Dynamic movement, 5 minutes — what we recommend to raise body temperature and prime the nervous system.
+See the padel warm-up routine.

-Stretching (this page) happens after the match.
-Static holds, 8 minutes, to reduce soreness and accelerate recovery.
-Use all three and you get the full picture.
+Static holds, 8 minutes — we’ve found this reduces soreness and speeds up recovery.
+Use all three and you get the full picture our team recommends.

 Struggling With a Specific Area?